 With this much data, you could build an application that allows users to see a location’s forecasting change over time and throughout history.
 Or, even use the historical data to try and predict future trends and see how accurate the predictions are against the real data when it’s recorded.
 With this much data at your fingertips, there is a lot you could do.

-With Prismic, you can essentially configure a custom website builder as your content management system (CMS), and then wire it up to your project through an API.
-Essentially, Prismic is a headless website builder, which means that it provides and maintains the interface for creating website content and an API for connecting that content to your code (and more!).
+With Prismic, you can essentially configure a custom page builder as your content management system (CMS), and then wire it up to your project through an API.
+Essentially, Prismic is a headless page builder, which means that it provides and maintains the interface for creating website content and an API for connecting that content to your code (and more!).
 There are a few cool things happening with this product, which is admittedly a bit more than just an API:

 - Unlike a monolithic CMS like WordPress, where the backend and frontend have to be built in a specific way, Prismic’s “headless” approach gives you the power of a CMS, without limiting the flexibility of building with your favorite framework.
 You love React or Next.js?
 Build with that and let Prismic do all of the CMS work!

 - And it’s not just any CMS.
-Their developer tools allow you to customize a website builder experience in their editing interface by creating reusable website sections (which they call Slices).
+Their developer tools allow you to customize a page builder experience in their editing interface by creating reusable website sections (which they call Slices).
 You can build a feature grid component once in your code, and then content teams (or you) can use it to assemble numerous unique pages in the editing interface.

 - All of your custom content is stored in the cloud, and all that’s left to do is to connect an API to your components to populate the site with content.